 South Asian and Southeast Asian economies have all embraced an outward-oriented development strategy, albeit to different degrees.
 The result has been an impressive increase in international trade, foreign direct investment (FDI) inflows, and significant productivity improvements, which in turn have contributed to important socio-economic gains.
 Indeed, some of these economies have delivered among the most striking economic performances in the world.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

 - Social development and protection

 - Video Blog

 - Sanitation tours demonstrate successful sanitation in South Asia

 - Japan guides the way on smart farming technology adoption

 - The triple burden of malnutrition in early childhood